QUICKLY BUILD LASTING GARDENING SKILLS * GROW YOUR THRIVING DREAM GARDEN NOW

 Ribes sanguineum is drought-resistant once established, but it also enjoys a wetter location.
 As a forest understory shrub, they prefer a dappled shade location, but they will perform in sunnier spots with a bit of summer irrigation.
 If their foliage doesn’t succumb to rust or sunburn, they can put on a yellow-orange-rusty fall foliage show before the leaves fall to the ground leaving reddish bark for winter interest.

 Maintenance on this shrub is fairly simple.
-Less is more.
-Prune out dead, crossing, rubbing or broken branches.
+Prune it like you would most woody plants.
+And, if you don’t know how to prune woody plants, join our online Academy, and we’ll teach you all about pruning and more.
 Rake up a few fall leaves.
 Aphids will make a home in mid-summer Ribes foliage, but the damage tends to minimal.
 Plus, predatory yellow jackets and hornets will troll the plant to harvest those pests for food.
 And that’s about it.
 Give it room to grow to size, and it’s fairly maintenance free.

 The true native, Ribes sanguineum, puts on pale pink flowers.
 Want a deeper pink?
 Try Ribes sanguineum ‘King Edward VII’ (shown at left).
 Don’t like pink?
 Perhaps the clusters of white flowers dripping from Ribes ‘White Icicle’ will brighten up a dark spot in your garden.